MSThamizh/Predict-the-app-rating---Regression/README.md

 4. **Model Evaluation**:
    - Evaluated the trained model on the test set using **MAE**, **MSE**, and **R²** metrics.

+## Features

+- **Data Preprocessing**:
+  - Removed rows with null values to clean the dataset.
+  - Label encoded categorical columns such as `Category`, `Type`, `Content Rating`, and `Genres`.
+  - Converted features like `Reviews`, `Size`, `Installs`, and `Price` to appropriate numeric formats for model compatibility.
+  - Handled `Size` column with specific logic to convert it into a numeric format based on whether it contains 'K' or 'M' (thousand or million).

+- **Model Training**:
+  - Used **Linear Regression** to predict the app rating based on various features.

+- **Model Evaluation**:
+  - **MAE (Mean Absolute Error)**: Measures the average magnitude of errors in the predictions.
+  - **MSE (Mean Squared Error)**: Quantifies the average of the squared differences between the predicted and actual values.
+  - **R² (R-squared)**: Indicates the proportion of the variance in the dependent variable that is predictable from the independent variables.

 ## Technologies Used